Um Jammer Lammy: Digital re-release

 The game was released on the PlayStation Network in Japan on February 27, 2008 and in North America on October 1, 2009.
-The release is playable on PlayStation 3, PlayStation Portable, and PlayStation Vita (however, as of late 2024, they are no longer available for purchase).
-This release includes a Toro costume for LittleBigPlanet.
+The release was playable on PlayStation 3 and PlayStation Portable.

 Music

 A single release of one of the game's songs, "Got to Move!
 (Millennium Girl)", was released in Japan on April 21, 1999.
 Three soundtracks inspired by the game have been released in Japan by SPE Visual Works.
 The game's original soundtrack was released on November 20, 1999.
 An album by in-universe girl band MilkCan, Make It Sweet!, was released on June 19, 1999, featuring variations on Um Jammer Lammys songs with vocals by Michele Burks as Katy Kat.
 Finally, PJ And PaRappa: I Scream!, which features remixed versions of the game's songs with original lyrics performed by Dred Foxx as PaRappa, was released on September 22, 1999.

+Fernandes Guitars released several licensed electric guitars in 2000 to tie into the game: three different finishes depicting characters from Um Jammy Lammy and PaRappa the Rapper for their ZO-3 model guitar and the UJL-2000, a short scale replica of the guitar used by Lammy in-game.